Docs

 2. Caches it locally for the test run

-3. Uses that real state in your test execution
+3. Uses that remote state inside local execution

 • Testing integrations with existing contracts